sap-tutorials/Tutorials/tutorials/hxe-ua-install-hdb-client-mac/hxe-ua-install-hdb-client-mac.md

 -   `ADO.NET`

-To install the SAP HANA HDB client on a Windows machine, use either a graphical user interface or a command line.

 [ACCORDION-BEGIN [Step 1: ](Download the client package)]

 Install the Download Manager to your client machine and download the client package.